-It's best to find a permanent section as soon as you can and in the first week.
-Course projects are completed in pairs.
+Most assignments in 61A are completed in pairs.
 We strongly encourage you to find a partner in your own section.
 Your TA will help you.
+You are allowed to work alone on any assignment, but life is better with a partner.

-Participation in lab and discussion is tracked but not required.
+Participation in lab and discussion counts toward your grade.
 See the section on grading for more details.

 Office Hours: Attending office hours is another excellent way to succeed in this course.
 Office hours are held by TAs and the instructor each week.
-A schedule appears on the staff page of the course website.
+See the office hours schedule (/web/20161011213555/http://cs61a.org:80/office-hours.html) for times and locations.